cakiryusuff/Anime-Girl-Generator-w-GANs/README.md

 # Anime-Girl-Generator-w-GANs

 First of all, this is a local flask website.
 You need to run website.py file.
-After that go this address http://127.0.0.1:5000/
+After that go this address http://127.0.0.1:5000/ .
+Every time when you reload page, there is will be new images.
+But it could be bad images.

 This project using 2 GAN model, DCGAN and SRGAN.
 I used thispersondoesnotexist.com site as inspiration for this project.